-- 1. Insert formatted card ("CF-A") in NL116 attached to datalogger. - 2.
-Send Program containing CardOut() instruction(s).

-- 3. When ready to retrieve data, press the NL116 Initiate Removal button to remove the card.
+- 1. Insert formatted card ("CF-A") in NL115 attached to datalogger. - 2.
+Send Program containing CardOut() instruction(s). - 3.
+When ready to retrieve data, press the NL115 Initiate Removal button to remove the card.
 The LED will be red while the most-current data is stored to the card and then turn green.
 Eject the card while the LED is green. - 4.
-Put in the clean card ("CF-B"). - 5.
-Use CardConvert to copy data from CF-A to computer and convert.
-The default CardConvert filename will be TOA5_stationname_tablename.dat.
-Once the data is copied, use Windows Explorer to delete all data files from the card. - 6.
-At the next card swap, eject CF-B and insert the clean CF-A. - 7.
-Running CardConvert on CF-B will result in separate data files containing records since CF-A was ejected.
-CardConvert can increment the filename to TOA5 stationname tablename 0.dat. - 8.
-The data files can be joined by using a software utility such as WordPad or Excel.
+Put in the clean card ("CF-B"). - Use CardConvert to copy data from CF-A to PC and convert.
+The default CardConvert filename will be TOA5\stationname\tablename.dat.
+Once the data is copied, use Windows Explorer to delete all data files from the card.